- 05/19/2020 10:00 AM

 - The Transfer Station and the Compost Facility WILL REMAIN OPEN to the public.

 Residential solid waste customers are charged a flat rate for services.
 This monthly fee includes the collection of trash, recycling, yard waste and Household Hazardous Waste disposal.
 There is no additional fee for yard waste collection.
 At this time, there will not be any discount or credit issue due to the reduction of services.

-The City of Olathe will resume yard waste collection on Monday, April 6, for Olathe residential solid waste customers.
+The City of Olathe has resumed yard waste collection for Olathe residential solid waste customers.
 Yard waste collection was suspended on March 23 while the City determined the best way to keep City staff and members of the public safe during the COVID-19 pandemic.

-In order to effectively resume yard waste collection on April 6, customers are asked to do the following:
+In order to effectively resume yard waste collection, customers are asked to do the following:

 - Place all yard waste (grass clippings) in compostable paper bags or a City purchased yard cart.

 - Bundle all limbs together.
 The total weight must be less weigh less than 50 pounds, and each limb must be less than four inches in diameter and less than four feet in length.